-If you want to keep communication open, don’t force a rigid structure to your 1-on-1s.
+Using a customer service meeting template will help you make the most of your time.
+However, to keep communication open, don’t force a rigid structure on your 1-on-1s.
 Quality face-time with your team works best when it comes naturally.

 The success of your 1-on-1 meetings depends on how well you’re able to encourage your team members to open up.
-If your partner is unwilling to share anything with you, your meetings are destined to fail.
+If your team member is unwilling to share anything with you, your meetings are destined to fail.

 Here’s what you as a manager can do to set the right atmosphere:

-Kickstart your meetings with the right attitude.
+1. Kickstart your meetings with a positive attitude.
 Be warm and welcoming, and make sure your agents understand that this time is dedicated entirely to them.

-Go through what your team and company have been doing.
-This helps to define the timeframe for your reflections and bring up the topics that you and your employee will probably want to talk about.
+2. Go through what your team and company have been doing.
+This helps to define the timeframe for your reflections and bring up the topics that you and your employees will probably want to talk about.

 For example, “We had two major feature releases and an unfortunate downtime last week.
 How did you feel about everything that happened?” is a great way to look back at the previous period of time.